Mileage allowance for sole traders: HMRC rules and rates for 2026/27

 The mileage system also applies if you run a limited company, but the rules work slightly differently.

-Instead of claiming the allowance on your personal tax return, you need to claim the mileage as a business expense and reimburse yourself through the company.
+Instead of claiming the allowance on your personal tax return, you need to claim mileage as a business expense and have the company reimburse you.

-The rates are the same (45p per mile for cars up to 10,000 miles, 25p after that), but they must be paid from company funds.
+The rates are the same (55p per mile for cars and vans up to 10,000 miles, and 25p thereafter), but they must be paid from company funds.

 Limited companies can also claim for business use of bicycles and motorcycles, as long as the journeys are entirely work-related and properly recorded.